 Subject to our board of directors' discretion and applicable legal restrictions, our board of directors intends to authorize and we intend to declare ordinary cash distributions quarterly and pay such distributions monthly.
 With the authorization of our board of directors, we declared distributions for the period from June 1, 2012 through March 31, 2016.
 These distributions were calculated based on stockholders of record each day in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution rate of 7.00% based on our initial offering price of \$10.00 per share and 8.24% based on our current offering price of \$8.50 per share, if it were maintained every day for a twelve-month period).
 Distributions are paid on the first business day following the completion of each month to which they relate.
 For additional information regarding our distributions, see "Item 1A.
-Risk Factors - Risks Relating to you for U.S. federal income tax purposes which will lower your tax basis in your shares and reduce the amount of funds we have for investment in targeted assets.
+Risk Factors - Risks Relating to our Business and Structure - The amount of our distributions to our stockholders is uncertain.
+Portions of the distributions that we pay may represent a return of capital to you for U.S. federal income tax purposes which will lower your tax basis in your shares and reduce the amount of funds we have for investment in targeted assets.
 We may not be able to pay you distributions, and our distributions may not grow over time." and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources."